todd-froisland/Content-Loader-Organizer/README.md

 # Content-Loader-Organizer - React.js

 Content loaders can come in several varieties depending on your needs.
 Over time, your codebase can be encumbered with repetitive lines of content loader code.
-This causes problems with separation of concerns.
+This also causes problems with separation of concerns.

 Use this framework to:
 * create new content loaders of different shapes and sizes